jchen9182/chenJus_fangSam/README.md

 ### Bugs:
 	- | and < or > cannot be used in the same line
+	- Double redirect only works for the arg < arg > arg case

 ### Files & Function Headers:
 	run.c